git reset

 it’s all the files you can currently see in your directory.
 More specifically

-it’s everything in the directory that isn’t the .git
+it’s everything in the directory that isn’t the .git directory.

 > git init